Challenges and Solutions

 Summary

-At first glance, the simple installation of a new engine turned out to be a significant technical challenge, especially due to the lack of prior disassembly in our scope.
+At first glance, the installation of the new engine turned out to be a significant technical challenge, especially due to the lack of prior disassembly in our scope.

 Despite the difficulties, the machine was started, tested, and handed over to the client fully operational – without leaks and problems.